- Closed or Canceled Classes

 - Pay tuition and fees by the deadline.
 A copy of your class schedule and estimate of tuition and fees can be obtained from UAOnline.

 - Attend classes beginning the first day of instruction.
 Note: you may be dropped if you do not attend the first class meeting without prior approval from your instructor.

 - Buy your textbooks.
 Select "Bookstores" for bookstore contact information.
 (Books are purchased through the bookstore website at www.uaf.edu/bookstore/ or in person at the UAF Bookstore in Constitution Hall.)

 What waitlisting means

-When a class is full, it is listed as “closed.”
+When a class is full, it is listed as "closed."
 Some courses offer a waitlist option.
-If you want to be waitlisted for a closed class, select “waitlist” from the drop down menu on the registration screen at UAOnline and select “Submit Changes.”
-If you are registering in person, the Office of Admissions and the Registrar can put you on waitlists based on availability.
+If you want to be waitlisted for a closed class, select "Waitlist" from the drop down menu on the registration screen at UAOnline and select "Submit Changes."

 Restrictions on waitlisting

 You will not remain on or have access to the waitlist for a class if:

 - you are already enrolled or waitlisted in another section of the same course,